hyee/dbcli/README.md

     * `ansi` :Show the usage of console color solution
     * `hotkeys` :Show the available hotkeys in console|
   * _Core_
-    * `set` :A command set, show or change all kinds of preferences of console enviroment or other commands.
+    * `set` :A command set, show or change all kinds of preferences of console environment or other commands.
 The changed settings can be either permanent or temporary.
     * `alias` :A command set, similar to the Unix `alias` command, mainly used to define the shortcut of other command line, the definition is automatially stored in folder `aliases` for permanent reused|
     * `history/his` :Check or run historical commands, and the historial commands are only kept in memory and available within the current window
     * `r` or `/` :Rerun previous command